phoe/articles/2022-01-29-static-let/static-let.md

 OK, it seems to work the same.
 But, what's really going on here?

-* We have bound a variable whose name is *not* `COUNTER` but some generated symbol;
+* We have bound a variable whose name is *not* `COUNTER` but some other symbol;
 * We initialize that variable with a single cons cell whose `CAR` is `0`...
   * ...except that cons cell is defined to be a `LOAD-TIME-VALUE`,
-* We define `COUNTER` to be a *symbol macro* which expands into a reference to the `CAR` of the value of the variable named by that generated symbol,
+* We define `COUNTER` to be a *symbol macro* which expands into a reference to the `CAR` of the value of the variable named by that other symbol,
 * We increment `COUNTER` and return its new value.

 And that's all the magical ingredients!